turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 #### LayerComponent
 [[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)
 A bitmask that can be used to filter entities.
+Depending on what other components the entity has, the layer will be used by different systems, to for example determine visibility, filter collisions, or picking.
+A bitmask of 0 will make the entity inactive in most systems.
+The lower 8 bits will be used by ray tracing as an instance inclusion mask for instances (ObjectComponent, EmittedParticle, HairParticle..)

 #### TransformComponent
 [[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)